YogeshT22/end-to-end-ci-cd-jenkins-docker/README.md

 Perform the initial setup for Gitea (setting domain to gitea-server) and Jenkins (unlocking, installing plugins, setting URL to <http://jenkins-server:8080/>, and creating an API token).

-1. Open your browser to <http://localhost:3000>.
+1. Open your browser to <http://localhost:8081>.
-2. On the initial configuration page, it is critical to set the following: - Database Type: SQLite3 (default is fine). - Server Domain: gitea-server - Gitea Base URL: <http://gitea-server:3000/>
+2. On the initial configuration page, it is critical to set the following: - Database Type: SQLite3 (default is fine). - Server Domain: gitea-server - Gitea Base URL: <http://gitea-server:8081/>
    (This ensures Jenkins can find Gitea using its service name on the Docker network).

 3. Expand "Administrator Account Settings" and create your admin user.
 4. Click "Install Gitea" and log in.
 5. Create a new public repository named sample-flask-app.
 6. Follow the instructions on the Gitea page to push your local sample-flask-app code to this new repository.
+_creating new remote like git remote add gitea http://admin:admin@localhost:8081/admin/sample-flask-app.git works!_

 ---